gear-foundation/gear-wiki/docs/gear/actor-model.md

 ## Actor

 An Actor in the Actor model, is an atomic computational unit that can send and receive messages.
 In case of Gear, an actor is a program (smart-contract) or a user that sends messages to a program.
 Every actor has an internal private state and a mailbox.
-Communication is asynchronous, messages are popped out from the mailbox and allocated to message provessing streams where processed in cycles.
+Communication is asynchronous, messages are popped out from the mailbox and allocated to message processing streams where processed in cycles.

 When an actor receives and processes a message, the response can be the following: